 Gabe Mendlow is an assistant professor of law and assistant professor of philosophy.
-He teaches and writes primarily in the areas of criminal law, torts, and legal philosophy.
-He also works on moral philosophy and moral psychology.
-Prof. Mendlow previously was a federal prosecutor in the U.S. Attorney's Office in Detroit, where he handled trial-level cases involving drug trafficking, firearms, fraud, theft, and counterfeiting.
-Before working as a federal prosecutor, he served as a law clerk to Justice Richard N. Palmer of the Connecticut Supreme Court, and as a postdoctoral associate in law and philosophy at Yale University.
+He teaches and writes in the areas of criminal law, tort law, moral philosophy, and philosophy of law.
+Before joining the faculty, Prof. Mendlow was a federal prosecutor in the United States Attorney's Office in Detroit, handling trial-level cases involving guns, drugs, fraud, theft, and counterfeiting.
+He still serves in that office as a special assistant U.S. attorney, briefing and arguing criminal appeals on behalf of the United States.
+He previously served as a law clerk to Justice Richard N. Palmer of the Connecticut Supreme Court and as a postdoctoral associate in law and philosophy at Yale University.

 Prof. Mendlow holds a JD from Yale Law School, a PhD in philosophy from Princeton University, and an AB in social studies from Harvard College.
-He is admitted to practice law in Connecticut.
+He is a member of the Connecticut bar.